awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-consider-use-case.md

 **How do you want to divide your mail stream?**

 Your domain most likely receives different classes of mail\.
 For example, some of your domain's mail, such as an email to *user@example\.com*, might be intended for a personal inbox\.
 Other mail, such as an email to *unsubscribe@example\.com*, might be better directed to automated systems instead\.
 You can use receipt rules to divide your incoming mail so that it can be processed differently\.
 For information about how to set up receipt rules, see [Creating Receipt Rules](receiving-email-receipt-rules.md)\.

+## Regional Availability<a name="receiving-email-consider-use-case-regions"></a>

+**Does Amazon SES support email receiving in your Region?**

+Amazon SES only supports email receiving in certain AWS Regions\.
+For a complete list of Regions where email receiving is supported, see [Amazon Simple Email Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/ses) in the AWS General Reference\.